But what exactly is Samhain? Is it just the Pagan version of Halloween?

 This is the most opportune time of the year to communicate with the dead.

 Many cultures host celebrations during this time.
 In addition to Samhain, there is Halloween, Day of the Dead, All Saints’ Days, and All Souls’ Day, among others.
-Samhain in particular is often practiced among modern-day witches, which can include pagans and Wiccans.
+Samhain in particular is often practiced among modern-day witches, which includes Pagans and Wiccans.

 Tamed Wild Box - $60.00

-We can trace early practices back thousands and thousands of years.
+First, let’s rewind back to Samhain’s origins.
+We can trace early rituals and spiritual practices back thousands and thousands of years.

 The Mound of the Hostages in Ireland, built sometime between 3000 BCE and 2500BCE, was a place where the Neolithic people of Ireland buried the ashes and bones of their dead.
 The ancient passage tomb was carefully designed so the sun rays would shine into the structure only two days out of the year: Imbolc on February 1st, and Samhain on November 1st.